arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-integration-account.md

 -Name 'my-integration-account' `
 -SchemasFolder "C:\Schemas" `
 -RemoveFileExtensions
-# Uploading schema 'MyFirstSchema' into the Azure Integration Account 'my-integration-account'
 # Schema 'MyFirstSchema' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
-# Uploading schema 'MySecondSchema' into the Azure Integration Account 'my-integration-account'
 # Schema 'MySecondSchema' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
 ```

 Uploading *all schemas* located in a specific folder into an Integration Account and set add a prefix to the name of the schemas.